Deploy media bypass in Cloud Connector Edition

 A tenant administrator must configure a DNS A record in the internal production Active Directory.
 If you have a complex multi-site environment, see the example in Example: media bypass web site DNS records in complex multi-site environments.
 The DNS record should only resolve for internal network clients; it should not resolve for external network clients.

 After configuring DNS, connect to Skype for Business Online by using remote PowerShell with Skype for Business Administrator credentials.
-For more information, see Connecting to Skype for Business Online by using Windows PowerShell.
+For more information, see Set up your computer for Windows PowerShell .

 In the PowerShell session, enter the following commands to enable media bypass: